KiranMehmood25/MOVIE-RATING-PREDICTION/README.md

 # MOVIE-RATING-PREDICTION
 By using Python programming analyze the dataset Indian movies and predict the ratings of the movies by using dataset.
+The Movie Rating Prediction project is a comprehensive exploration of data analysis, preprocessing, feature engineering, and machine learning modeling techniques.
+The primary objective is to develop a predictive model that accurately estimates the rating of a movie based on various features such as genre, director, and actors.
+This project delves into historical movie data to gain insights into the factors influencing movie ratings and leverages machine learning regression techniques to build a robust model.